Chart Color Schemes

 Lake Heights has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the area.
-Notable ones include Lake Heights Public Preschool, Warrawong Community Health Centre, King Street Warrawong Masterplan, and Berkeley Square (Berkeley Shopping Centre Upgrade).
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified seven projects expected to impact the region.
+Notable initiatives include Lake Heights Public Preschool, Warrawong Community Health Centre, King Street Warrawong Masterplan, and Berkeley Square (Berkeley Shopping Centre Upgrade).
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.